 The Feed Kids Coalition—led by Project Bread—and bill sponsors Senator Sal DiDomenico and Representative Andy Vargas have filed legislation for School Meals for All.

-The 15 bills on our agenda represent policies that will reduce poverty and food insecurity in the state while building racial and economic equity so that everyone can benefit from a better future.
+The 10 bills on our policy agenda will reduce poverty and food insecurity in the state while building racial and economic equity so that everyone can benefit from a better future.

 Our success comes from our engaged supporters.
 Sign up to receive action alerts to impact change and hunger policy updates to stay informed, including our biweekly news round-up, The Hunger Advocate.Sign up